 Rough weather forces removal of SEQ shark program equipment

-Shark control program equipment will be removed from most South East Queensland beaches due to forecast rough weather.
+Shark control program equipment will be temporarily removed from South-East Queensland beaches due to forecast rough weather.

 Fisheries Queensland Shark Control Program Operations Coordinator Sam Fary said removing the equipment was normal practice when rough weather was predicted.

-“A significant weather event is predicted to affect Gold and Sunshine Coast beaches from Sunday and into next week, with winds predicted to be in excess of 35 to 40 knots, with 5 metres of swell,” Mr Fary said.
+“A low-pressure system is predicted to affect the Wide Bay, Gold and Sunshine Coast beaches into next week, with winds predicted to be in excess of 25 to 30 knots, with 4 metres of swell,” Mr Fary said.

 “We will keep a close eye on the weather and teams are ready to respond to re-install the gear, or check gear that couldn’t be removed, when the weather conditions allow.”